Colonel Mustard in the Library with the Shift Key

 In OS X 10.11 El Capitan, Apple pulled back a bit on pretending that we users weren’t capable enough to work in

 ~/Library, adding a Show Library Folder checkbox in the View Options window for the home folder.
-It appears only when you have your home folder selected, which can be a little interpretive if you’re working in column view.
+That checkbox appears only when your home folder is displayed in the frontmost Finder window, and if you’re in column view, you might need to select a folder inside the home folder.
 When that checkbox is selected,

-~/Library appears in Finder windows, but Library does not appear in the Go menu unless you press Option.
-In macOS 10.12 Sierra, Apple made it so that checkbox adds Library to the Go menu too, and in 10.12.3, also added a keyboard shortcut — Command-Shift-L.
+~/Library appears in Finder windows, but Library does not appear in the Go menu unless you hold the Option key down too.
+In macOS 10.12 Sierra, Apple made it so that checkbox adds Library to the Go menu too, and in 10.12.3, also added a

 However, Sierra is also where things started to get funky.
 For many people, including me, the old Option key trick stopped working in Sierra.
 That wasn’t a problem for me because I had permanently revealed my